 Board of Directors

-【Major Matters Discussed in FY March 2024 】
+【Major Matters Discussed in FY March 2025】

 Audit & Supervisory Committee

-The Company’s Audit & Supervisory Committee audits the Board of Directors’ decision-making process, the execution of duties by directors, the implementation of internal control systems through the execution of voting rights at Board of Directors’ meetings, and the execution of the right to state opinions on the personnel changes and remuneration of directors (excluding directors who are Audit & Supervisory Committee members) at the general meeting of shareholders.
-The committee is made up of five members, four of whom are highly independent outside directors.
-To ensure the effectiveness of audits, one full-time Audit & Supervisory Committee member has been appointed.
+The Company's Audit & Supervisory Committee audits and supervises the board of directors' decision-making process and business execution through the execution of voting rights at board of directors meetings and the execution of its right to state opinions on the personnel changes and remuneration of directors (excluding directors who are Audit & Supervisory Committee Members) at the General Meeting of Shareholders.
+The Audit & Supervisory Committee is made up of five members, four of whom are highly independent outside directors.
+To ensure the smooth operation of the Audit & Supervisory Committee's audits, one of its members is full-time.

-【Major Matters Discussed in FY March 2024】
+【Major Matters Discussed in FY March 2025】

-• Strengthening the mechanisms and means to reflect the opinions of outside directors based on multifaceted perspectives and outside viewpoints in audits while striving to enhance the opportunities to provide outside directors with information, as well as the nature of such information
+- Strengthening the mechanisms and means to reflect the opinions of outside directors based on multifaceted perspectives and outside viewpoints in audits while striving to enhance the opportunities to provide outside directors with information, as well as the nature of such information.

-• Checking and enhancing the execution of duties (including the formulation and progress of management strategy matters) by directors (excluding directors who are Audit & Supervisory Committee members), executive officers, general managers of major departments, and management of subsidiaries and affiliates
+- Checking and enhancing the execution of duties (including the formulation and progress of management strategy matters) by directors (excluding directors who are Audit & Supervisory Committee members), executive officers, general managers of major departments, and management of subsidiaries and affiliates.

 Accounting Auditors